 Our classes are driven by questions kids ask everyday.

 Every class that we design at Kids Science Labs begins with a fundamental question that is asked by kids everyday, and then hands-on science is used as a vehicle for engaging, discovering, and learning through actual experience, not just explanation.
 Each week, we introduce new classes for kids.
-This 2017/2018 we have some outstanding new classes for our students.
+We have some outstanding new classes for our students.

-Kids are curious about how things work, and whether its through sports, dance, or exploring the sandbox at the park, we teach cool science to kids as young as 2, to give them perspective, and start developing their creativity and need to innovate early, so they can outperform the rest of their lives.
-No need to wait until graduate school
+Kids are curious about how things work, and whether its through sports, dance, or exploring the sandbox at the park, we teach cool science to kids as young as 2 yrs old, to give them perspective, and start developing their creativity and need to innovate early, so they can outperform the rest of their lives.
+No need to wait until graduate school.

 Bringing Class to Life - Kids Science Labs on CBS Morning News